asantibanez/laravel-eloquent-state-machines/README.md

 Both transition hooks methods must return a keyed array with the state as key, and an array of callbacks/closures to be executed.

+The property `$customProperties` in each callback is optional.
+This array contains the given custom attributes provided in the transition.

 > NOTE: The keys for beforeTransitionHooks() must be the `$from` states.
 > NOTE: The keys for afterTransitionHooks() must be the `$to` states.